-Based on the lack of planned expenditures on a certain claims, an impairment indicator was identified for the Midas property which includes its Thomson Lake and remaining North Shore claims.
+Based on the lack of planned expenditures on a certain claims, an impairment indicator was identified for the Midas property which includes its Thomson Lake and remaining North Shore claims..
 During the year ended June 30, 2024, additional capitalized costs of \$110,190 representing the carrying value of Hobo Lake was transferred to Patterson West as an acquisition cost.

-Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2024 and 2023 (Expressed in Canadian dollars - Unaudited)
+Notes to the condensed interim consolidated financial statements For the nine-month period ending March 31, 2025 (Expressed in Canadian dollars - Unaudited)